Grupo-GRECO/Implementing-Interoperability-Driven-Ontologies-for-Web-Cataloged-Resources-/README.md

 Publication Images: Images used in the paper under submission

-VPP Diagram: The Visual Paradigm diagram of the ontology with changes
+VPP Diagram: The Visual Paradigm diagram with the main models